 Over the years, tons of electronics equipment with hazardous materials have been thrown away with standard garbage.
 Over time, these materials leech out of the electronics causing damage to the environment.
 In order to try and reduce the threat, many local, state and federal governments are enacting legislation that requires proper disposal of old electronics including PCs, home electronics and mobile phones.

-Most computer equipment becomes outdated anywhere from one to five years after its purchase.
+Most computer equipment becomes outdated anywhere from two to six years after its purchase.
 This puts a burden on consumers to try and properly dispose of old equipment lying around the house.
 So, what are the different avenues that we can use to get rid of all this equipment properly?

 Many states have passed laws that prohibit throwing out electonics into the garbage.
 In addition to laws in these states, many cities and counties also have laws dictating the methods of electronic and computer disposal.
 It is important before throwing out any old computer parts or electronics to check with the appropriate government agencies to determine the proper methods.

 The easiest method for determining the proper laws governing the region that you live in is to contact your local waste management company and local governments.
 Often government web sites will list the e-waste disposal rules under the terms "waste management", "recycling" or "environmental agency".
 Programs for disposal may be free or carry fees depending upon the item being turned in for disposal.

 Manufacturer Recycling Programs

 Many of the larger computer and electronics companies have begun offering recycling programs.
 Often these programs will take older computer parts in exchange for credits towards the purchase of new equipment from the manufacturer.
 Other programs may be a simple pickup and recovery service that they charge a small fee for.
 Be sure to check all of the details regarding the program with the company before using them.
 Some of the companies will simply refer the customer to the state disposal due to government regulation.

 Here is a list of some of the recycling programs and information from various manufacturers:

 - Apple Recycling Program